aspose-html/Aspose.HTML-API-References/english/net/aspose.html.saving/imagesaveoptions/imagesaveoptions/_index.md

 ---
 title: ImageSaveOptions
 second_title: Aspose.HTML for .NET API Reference
-description: The default constructor.
+description: Initializes a new instance of the ImageSaveOptionsaspose.html.saving/imagesaveoptions/ class Png will be used as default image format.
 type: docs
 weight: 10
 url: /net/aspose.html.saving/imagesaveoptions/imagesaveoptions/
 ---
 ## ImageSaveOptions() {#constructor}

-The default constructor.
+Initializes a new instance of the [`ImageSaveOptions`](../) class; Png will be used as default image format.

 ```csharp
 public ImageSaveOptions()